ActiveDirectoryKC/RedditADWiki/Index/Subreddit-Rules.md

 # 4. Excessive Advertising/Self Promotion/Blogs

-* Don't exclusively advertise.
-100% Spam posts will be deleted.
+* Unreleated advertisements or low-effort advertisements will be deleted.
+Repeated offenses will come with a ban.
 * Blogs/Channels/Personal Projects.
 There is nothing wrong with posting relevent blog/project (e.g., GitHub) content.
     * Your content should be relevent to Active Directory, Entra ID, AD CS, Okta, or Identity in some way.
     * Posts should be about free products without prior mod approval.
 No trials, the product needs to be useful outside of a trial.